 – Issued as a copy of the original

 This research has as its background the fact that UNWIR Indramayu lecturers have not yet performed optimally to serve the public.
 This is believed to correlate with variables of leadership style and working motivation that may influence the lecturers’ working performance.

 This research seeks to analyze the influence of variables of rector’s leadership style and working motivation on UNWIR Indramayu lectuers’ working performance.
 Based on this, the hypothesis proposed is that “rector’s leadership style and working motivation have a significant influence on UNWIR Indramayu lecturers’ working performance.”

-This research utilizes descriptive-explanatory survey method.
-Data is collected through observation, interview, and questionnaire.
+This research utilizes a descriptive-explanatory survey method.
+Data are collected through observations, interviews, and questionnaires.
 The respondents sampled are all lecturers teaching at UNWIR Indramayu, who make up the population of this research.
-Data is analyzed employing qualitative method of description and quantitative method of path analysis.
+Data are analyzed employing a qualitative method of description and a quantitative method of path analysis.

 The above recommendations are expected to optimize UNWIR Indramayu lecturers’ working performance.